 Both features can be easily defined in the Customization tab of the Enscape Settings menu.
 Simply select an image by clicking the folder icon.
 If you decide you want to remove any of the customization features, simply uncheck the box next to the feature.

-The beauty of Enscape has always been its simplicity, and the standalone is no different.
+The beauty of Enscape has always been its simplicity, and the standalone export files are no different.
 Just a few clicks, and your clients can explore their project in a way simply not possible with static renderings.
 Without software to install or programs to learn, they can focus on what is important: your design.
 And you can offer this opportunity in less than a minute; a small EXE with vast potential, a world of possibilities in one click.